 What to watch in your own business

-The lift is rarely just about the star count.
-It also tracks with your volume, your response habits, and how fast you fix repeat issues.
-Use the calculator to test a range, then look for the operational levers you can actually control.
+The lift is rarely about the star count alone.
+It also depends on review volume, response habits, and how quickly repeat issues get fixed.
+Use the calculator to test a range, then look at the operating levers you can actually control.

 See your revenue potential in three minutes